 In addition to these uniquely local events, there are signature Torch Run events that generally work well in a majority of communities throughout the state.
 Contact Leslie Moyar for more information on Torch Run Events.

-This event is the same as the traditional Polar Plunge, but it takes place in a swimming pool set up in a parking lot or other similar location.
+A parking lot plunge is the same as the traditional Polar Plunge, but it takes place in a swimming pool set up in a parking lot or other similar location.

-This event involves middle and high school students and local law enforcement coordinated by the School Resource Officer.
+Run WITH the Law involves middle and high school students along with local law enforcement coordinated by the School Resource Officer.
 Participants raise funds in order to run with law enforcement officers and the “Flame of Hope.”
 Additional information and a timeline for Run WITH the Law as well as the Run WITH the Law Participation Waiver are now available.